talwrii/plugin-repl/README.md

 * openFile(f:string) - Open a file in the current pane
 * openUrl(url:string) - Open a url

 ### Settings
-openSetting(name: string) - Open settings and display the tab (see left hand side) with the given name.
+* openSetting(name: string) - Open settings and display the tab (see left hand side) with the given name.
+* `vaultPath` is the absolute path of the current vault

 ### Editor commands
+* `path` is the path of the current note
 * lineNumber() - return the line number of the current line
 * point() - Return the current cursor position
 * mark() - Return the cursor position at the  beginning of the selection